Lest we forget to look over our shoulder,

 by a world without limits.

-An acknowledgement of truth and of reality
+1. A recognition of truth and reality

 This will inevitably lead to a shrinking middle class and possibly declining work incentives due to the burden of taxation, because of a system of restribution to share the (energy) wealth.
 When the financial administration or the tax redistribution mechanism fails, so does the system of redistributing the energy wealth, and by proxy, financial wealth through fiscal levers.
 Voting has very little to do with it.
 A declining share of the population, in particular the now infamous ‘Generation Y’ born between 1981 and 2000 will be unable to support the system, and even if they wanted to, they could not.
 They will turn inward and look for guidance in their family and the regions.
 The Mayan civilization 2.0 fall from grace, but with more creature comforts beforehand.

 Energy is the key to transforming our society.
-It forever will be.